Implementing Exponential Backoff for Failed Push Deliveries

 • Transient/Server Error (Backoff): 500, 502, 503, 504

-Enforce structured logging with correlation IDs, VAPID public keys, and endpoint hashes.
-Example log schema:
+Enforce structured logging with correlation IDs and endpoint hashes.
+Never log raw endpoint URLs or VAPID keys:

 {